bit-shifted/wrap-gen/README.md

 - Compatible with US Letter and A4 paper sizes
 - Automatic scaling and positioning of artwork

+## Contributing
+Info on how to request features, report bugs, or contribute to the project can be found in the [Contributing Guidelines](https://github.com/bit-shifted/wrap-gen/blob/main/CONTRIBUTING.md)

 ## License

 This project is licensed under the [MIT License](LICENSE).